Opportunities for First Nations people

 We want a diverse workforce that represents the community we serve.
-This includes, but is not limited to, employing First Nations peoples.
+We provide a culturally safe workplace.

 Our NDIA First Nations Employment and Inclusion Plan 2022-25 outlines how we support jobs and career development for First Nations people.

-Employee Network
+Employee network

 Affirmative Measures - Aboriginal and Torres Strait Islander Employment